 We were faced with the following tasks:

-• Development of the Web/mobile wallet prototype allowing to transfer money through an internal wallet.
+- Development of the Web/mobile wallet prototype allowing the transfer of money through an internal wallet.

-• Development of the financial dashboard allowing to track financial performance and history of the wallet.
+- Development of the financial dashboard allows the tracking of financial performance and the history of the wallet.

 Result: